Analytics built by: Location, Inc.

 Methodology: NeighborhoodScout uses over 600 characteristics to build a neighborhood profile… Read more

-With 91,902 people, 39,697 houses or apartments, and a median cost of homes of $307,844, Asheville real estate is some of the most expensive in North Carolina, although Asheville home values aren't among America's most expensive.
+With a population of 92,452, 40,757 total housing units (homes and apartments), and a median house value of $336,237, Asheville real estate is some of the most expensive in North Carolina, although Asheville home values aren't among America's most expensive.

 People in Asheville primarily live in small (one, two or no bedroom) single-family detached homes.
 Asheville has a mixture of owner-occupied and renter-occupied housing.